INTRODUCTION

 But it’s 2025.
 Even grade schoolers understand that our experiential reality is the product of a wave-to-particle conversion inside a probabilistic quantum substrate.
 And while most quantum physicists refuse to expand the applications of their field to the sociopolitical construct… for people who are actually trying to change the world, we may not have a choice.

 If spacetime is being generated from another “place,” then that is where the actual power of reality-authorship resides.
-For the [r]evolutionary agent, this points to a locus of transformative potential we have barely begun to consider in modern political theory — especially not within mass liberation movements.
+For the [r]evolutionary agent, this points to a locus of transformative potential we have barely begun to consider in modern political theory — especially not within activist movements.

 I’m not talking about mundane causal physical processes like kicking a stone and watching it roll.
-Nor random acts that generate fantastic outcomes, like buying a lottery ticket and hitting it big.
+Nor about writing myself spiritual checks or manifesting parking spots.

-Through a solitudinal (and often Nature-based) process of trial and error, I learned how to jump levels, trigger trajectory shifts, and initiate material outcomes that simply cannot be explained within the current materialist-reductionist paradigm that rules our world.
+Through a process of trial and error, I learned how to initiate processes and material outcomes that simply cannot be explained within the current materialist-reductionist paradigm that rules our world.

 This reconfiguration of how spacetime responds to conscious interventions is the most authentically [r]evolutionary modality I’ve ever encountered.
 It is also probably the oldest and coolest game on the planet.

-And that is the impulse, intention, and raison d’etre behind Speedrunning the Spacetime Continuum.
+And that is the impulse, intention, and raison d’être behind Speedrunning the Spacetime Continuum.
+A field guide for the insurgents of this shark-jumped reality TV show.